Iron

 Daily iron requirements

 Women have to pay particular attention to their iron supply because during menstruation they lose an average of 45 ml of blood, which contains about 22 mg of iron.
 In comparison, men only lose 1 mg of iron every month naturally.
-If the body has lost iron, it cannot produce its own to compensate for the loss.
-This means iron needs to be regularly taken in through a varied and balanced diet to replenished itself.
+If the body has lost iron, it cannot produce it itself or compensate for its loss in any other way.
+This means that iron must be consumed regularly through a varied and balanced diet in order to replenish the body's reserves.

 More about vitamins & nutrients